j-moralejo-pinas/ci-cd-python-gitflow/docs/installation.rst

 Installation Guide
 ==================

-This guide provides step-by-step instructions for installing and setting up the ci-cd-python project template.
+This guide provides step-by-step instructions for installing and setting up the package-name project template.
 Choose the installation section that best fits your needs.

 .. contents:: Table of Contents
    :local: